Ear Surgery In San Francisco

 What to Expect After the Surgery

 Adults and children are both usually up and about within a few hours of surgery.
-The patient’s head will be wrapped in a bandage immediately following surgery to promote the most optimal ear shaping and healing.
+The patient’s head will be wrapped in a bandage following surgery to promote the most optimal ear shaping and healing.
 The ears may throb or ache for several days, andthis can be treated with a mild pain medication.

 Within a few days, the bulky bandages will be replaced by a lighter head dressing similar to a headband.
-The stitches are usually removed or will dissolve on their own in approximately one week.
+The stitches are usually extracted or will dissolve on their own in approximately one week.*

 Most adults can go back to work about five days after surgery.
 Children can go back to school about one weekafter surgery.
 It is recommended that you allow for one week of rest.